The Prince (TV series): Production

 On February 16, 2022, HBO Max cancelled the series after one season.

+Reception

-ReceptionThe Prince received an overwelmingly negative reception by critics, with some critics and producers criticizing the show as being unfair and inappropriate.
+The Prince received an overwhelmingly negative reception from critics, with some critics and producers calling the show unfair and inappropriate.
 Before the series came out, Kayleigh Donaldson of Pajiba criticized Janetti, saying that the series "lacks intent and appropriate targets."

 Joel Keller of Decider urged readers to skip the series, describing it as "essentially a royal version of Family Guy, and not nearly as biting and funny".